 Before proceeding with the assay, bring all reagents, serum reference calibrators and controls to room temperature (20-27°C).

-Test procdure should be performed by a skilled individual or trained professional.
+Test procedure should be performed by a skilled individual or trained professional

-- 1. Format the microplates' wells for calibrator, control and patient specimen to be assayed in duplicate.
+- Format the microplates' wells for calibrator, control and patient specimen to be assayed in duplicate.
 Replace any unused microwell strips back into the aluminum bag, seal and store at 2-8°C. - 2.
-Pipette 0.025 ml (25μl) of the appropriate calibrators, controls and samples into the assigned wells. - 3.
-Add 0.100 ml (100μl) of the Myoglobin Enzyme Reagent to each well.
-It is very important to dispense all reagents close to the bottom of the microwell. - Note: Use a multichannel pipet to quickly dispense the Enzyme Reagent to avoid drift if the dispensing is to take more than a few minutes - 4.
-Swirl the microplate gently for 20-30 seconds to mix.
+Pipette 0.025 ml (25μl) of the appropriate calibrators, controls and samples into the assigned wells. - Add 0.100 ml (100μl) of the Myoglobin Tracer Reagent to each well.
+It is very important to dispense all reagents close to the bottom of the microwell.

+Note: Use a multichannel pipette to quickly dispense Enzyme Reagent to avoid drift if the dispensing is to take more than a few minutes.

+- Swirl the microplate gently for 20-30 seconds to mix.
 Cover with a plastic wrap. - 5.
-Incubate for 15 minutes at room temperature. - 6.
-Discard the contents of the microplate by decantation or aspiration.
+Incubate for 15 minutes at room temperature. - Discard the contents of the microplate by decantation or aspiration.
 If decanting, tap and blot the plate dry with absorbent paper. - 7.
 Add 0.350ml (350μl) of wash buffer (see Reagent Preparation Section), decant (tap and blot) or aspirate.
-Repeat two (2) additional times for a total of three (3) washes.
+Repeat four (4) additional times for a total of five (5) washes.
 An automatic or manual plate washer can be used.
 Follow the manufacturer's instruction for proper usage.
 If a squeeze bottle is used, fill each well to the top by squeezing the container.
 Avoiding air bubbles.
-Decant the wash and repeat two (2) additional times. - 8.
-Add 0.100 ml (100μl) of working substrate solution to all wells (see Reagent Preparation Section).

-DO NOT SHAKE THE PLATE AFTER SUBSTRATE ADDITION 9.
-Incubate at room temperature for fifteen (15) minutes.
+Decant the wash and repeat four (4) additional times. - Add 0.100 ml (100μl) of Working Signal Reagent to all wells (see Reagent Preparation Section).
+DO NOT SHAKE THE PLATE AFTER SIGNAL ADDITION - 9.
+Incubate at room temperature for five (5) minutes in the dark. - Read the Relative Light Units (RLU) in each well using a 96 well microplate luminometer.
+The results should be read within thirty (30) minutes of adding the Working Signal